 4.Gengchen Mai, Krzysztof Janowicz, Yingjie Hu, Song Gao.
 ADCN: An Anisotropic Density-Based Clustering Algorithm, In: Proceedings of the 24th International Conference on Advances in Geographic Information Systems (ACM SIGSPATIAL 2016), October 31 - November 3, 2016, San Francisco Bay Area, California, USA.
 (Short paper accepted)

 3.Gengchen Mai, Krzysztof Janowicz, Yingjie Hu, Grant McKenzie.
 A Linked Data Driven Visual Interface for the Multi-Perspective Exploration of Data Across Repositories, In: Proceedings of 2nd International Workshop on Visualization and Interaction for Ontologies and Linked Data (VOILA2016) co-located with ISWC 2016, October 17 or 18, 2016, Kobe, Japan.
-(Workshop paper accepted)
+(Full paper accepted)

 2.Song Gao, Rui Zhu, Gengchen Mai.
 Identifying Local Spatiotemporal Autocorrelation Patterns of Taxi Pick-ups and Drop-offs, In: Proceedings of the 9th International Conference on Geographic Information Science, September 27 - 30, 2016, Montreal, Canada.
 (Short paper accepted)